Top 5 Faux Pas Westerners Make When Visiting Asian Countries

 All of my PC pontificating aside, there do seem to be many cultural similarities found throughout Asia that aren’t found throughout the West.

-If we divide the world up into two cultural halves, there are very distinct things one mustn’t do (or must always do) when traveling within the “other” half – things that many Westerners, at least those I’ve observed in my travels, seem to be completely oblivious to.
+If we divide the world up into two cultural halves, there are very distinct things one mustn’t do (or must always do) when travelling within the “other” half – things that many Westerners, at least those I’ve observed in my travels, seem to be completely oblivious to.

 Here are some of the most embarrassing faux pax that Western travellers make when descending upon the great continent of Asia: